NPS Museum Collection

-At its largest size around A.D.
-1300, Puerco Pueblo may have been home to about 200 people within 100-125 rooms.
-The one-story high village of sandstone blocks was built around a rectangular plaza.
-Without doors or windows in the exterior walls of the pueblo, entry into the village was by ladders over the exterior wall and across the log, brush, and mud roofs of the room blocks.
+At its largest size, around 1300, Puerco Pueblo may have been home to about 200 people.
+The one-story high village of hand-shaped sandstone blocks was built around a rectangular plaza.
+The rooms were living quarters and storage, but most activity, like cooking and craftmaking, took place in the plaza.
+There were also several underground rooms, called kivas, where ceremonial practices took place.
+There were no doors or windows in the plaster-covered exterior walls of the pueblo.
+Entry into the village was by ladders over the wall and across the log, brush, and mud roofs of the room blocks.

-Unable to adapt to the climate change of the late 1300s, the inhabitants of Puerco Pueblo systematically abandoned the pueblo around A.D.
-1380 in search of a more suitable area.
+Unable to adapt to the climate change of the late 1300s, the inhabitants of Puerco Pueblo systematically abandoned the pueblo in search of a more suitable area.
+It was all but empty by 1380.
 Only the sandstone bricks, potsherds, stone tools, petroglyphs, and other artifacts and features remain to tell the tale of these ancient people.

 Would you like to visit Puerco Pueblo?
-The Puerco Pueblo Trail is accessed at the south end of the Puerco Pueblo parking lot.
-This 0.3 mile loop trail is mostly paved as it runs through the pueblo and to views of petroglyphs.
+The trail is accessed at the south end of the Puerco Pueblo parking lot.
+This 0.3 mile (0.5 km) loop trail is mostly paved as it runs through the partially excavated pueblo to views of petroglyphs.